 At least one team will make the journey in the coming weeks, as it is now confirmed that members of the Bahrain Royal Guard will attempt Lobuche and Manaslu.
-And unlike some of the other rumored potential expeditions that have popped up in recent days, this one seems to be confirmed.
+Unlike some of the other rumored potential expeditions that have popped up in recent days, this one seems to be confirmed.

-That flight is now scheduled to take place on September 15, bringing an 18-member squad made of 15 Bahrainians and 3 British citizens.
+That flight is now scheduled to occur on September 15, bringing an 18-member squad made of 15 Bahrainians and 3 British citizens.
 The group will be supported throughout their expedition by Nepali guide service Seven Summit Treks.

-After that, the plan is for the team to first travel to Lobuche to warm up and acclimate on that 6119-meter (20,075 ft) peak.
+After that, the plan is for the team to travel to Lobuche to warm up and acclimate on that 6119-meter (20,075 ft) peak.
 Once the climbers have wrapped up on that mountain, they’ll then head to Manaslu, which stands at 8163 meters (26,784 ft).

 Thanks to its connection with Bahrain’s royal family, exceptions were made to allow this squad to travel to Nepal for the climb.
-The team is reportedly led by Prince Mohamed Hamad Mohamed Al Khalifa and is being coordinated and funded by Prince Sheikh Nasser Bin Hamad Al Khalifa.
+The team is reportedly led by Prince Mohammed Hamad Mohammed Al Khalifa and is being coordinated and funded by Prince Sheikh Nasser Bin Hamad Al Khalifa.

 No doubt, a sizable “donation” was made to Nepal’s right people to ensure that the expedition could move forward.